 Subd.
 16. Person.
 "Person" means an individual, firm, partnership, association, or corporation or other entity including the United States government, any interstate body, the state, and any agency, department, or political subdivision of the state.

 Subd.
 17. Provisions of this chapter.
 "Provisions of this chapter" means the sections in this chapter and rules adopted by the commissioner under this chapter.

 Subd.
 19. Repealed, 1990 c 597 s 73

 Subd.
 20. Vertical heat exchanger.
-"Vertical heat exchanger" means an earth-coupled heating or cooling device consisting of a sealed piping system installed vertically in the ground to transfer heat to or from the surrounding earth.
+"Vertical heat exchanger" means an earth-coupled heating or cooling device consisting of a sealed closed-loop piping system installed vertically in the ground to transfer heat to or from the surrounding earth with no discharge.